stefanvogel65/Watson-Studio-Visu/README.md

-# Visulization in Watson Studio, Tutorial
+# Visualization in Watson Studio, Tutorial

 This is a simple intro into Watson Studio on IBM Cloud and a guide to get started with visulizing data with no code using Cognos Dashboard embedded.